 Sometimes it's fun to not have to worry about learning a whole new project.
 Instead, why not take a favorite design and simply give it a whole new look?
 In other words: Re-imagine & Renovate!
-Like a fresh coat of paint, brand new fabric makes all the difference.
-The original project on which this R&R is based was a top; we've simply lengthened it to create a dress - we show you how to do the math.
+Like a fresh coat of paint, brand new fabric and a few little changes can make all the difference.
+The original project on which this R&R is based was a top; we've simply lengthened it to create a dress - we show you how to do the math below.
 And, we give the link to our step-by-step shirring tutorial.
 You have everything you need to create something totally unique.
-Open yourself up to a world of possibilities in both fabric and techniques; it's time for a little R&R!
+Open yourself up to a world of possibilities in both fabric and techniques; give yourself a little R&R!

 Our dress was sewn very similar the original, with the following exceptions.

 We used a standard quilting weight cotton rather than a voile.
 This is still a lightweight fabric and it shirred quite nicely.
 However, it didn't shrink the width by half like the voile did.
-It was more like 30%.
+It was more like 30%, which is why our starting panel width is narrower than for the voile top.
 As we always say, test a few sample strips before doing your final cuts.
 If you are new to shirring, see our step-by-step shirring tutorial.

 - To do this, cut FOUR 1" x 18" strips.